anushreenahak/PRODIGY_CS_01/README.md

+# PRODIGY_CS_01
-Prodigy Infotech Internship: Cybersecurity Insights Welcome to the Prodigy InfoTech Internship repository!
-This collection houses documentation for Task 1 of my internship, concentrating on encryption and decryption of text using the Caesar Cipher Algorithm.
+## Prodigy InfoTech Internship: Cybersecurity Insights

+Welcome to the Prodigy InfoTech Internship repository!
+This collection houses documentation for Task 1 of my internship, focusing on encryption and decryption of text using the Caesar Cipher Algorithm.

-Task Overview
+### Task Overview
-Create a Python program that canencrypt and decrypt text using theCaesar Cipher algorithm.
-Allowusers to input a message and ashift value to perform encryption and decryption.
+Create a Python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
+Allow users to input a message and a shift value to perform encryption and decryption.